jcerdenia/poor-mans-ssg/README.md

 npm run start
 ```

-The generated HTML files will appear in the root folder.
+The generated HTML files will appear in the `dist` folder.